eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UploadRules.md

 * check that the response had an error
 * check that Rule is not in Rulelist

-## upload rule with trailing database
+## upload rule with trailing characters

 tags: negative_test